nschonni/healthvault-docs/healthvault/tools/acc/acc-organization-tab.md

 The Organization tab in the Application Configuration Center allows an application administrator to add basic organization information.

-HealthVault requires that each app has at least least one application manager.
+HealthVault requires that each app has at least one application manager.
 An administrator can remove the authorization as well.